blackcl3/fend-project-memory-game/README.md

 ## Instructions

 Click on squares to find matching symbols.
 The goal of the game is to get the matches in the fewest moves.

 Good luck!

+Dependencies: Font Awesome 4.6.1 , Coda Google Font

 ## Contributing